abdouaaba/abdouaaba/README.md

 # Hello, World! 👋🏽 I'm Abdelghani Aaba 🤖

-I'm a student in Data Engineering and Artificial Intelligence, passionate about using data to create innovative solutions for real-world problems.
-Here's a little more about me:
+Recent graduate eager to apply my skills in AI and Data to challenging projects.
+Proven ability to learn quickly and deliver impactful results in fast-paced environments.
+Seeking opportunities to grow and contribute to the cutting-edge of AI technology.

 ## 🎓 Education
-- Pursuing an Engineering degree in Data Engineering and Artificial Intelligence from ENSA Safi
+- Engineering degree in Data Engineering and Artificial Intelligence from ENSA Safi
 - Relevant coursework: Machine Learning, Data Structures, Algorithms, Databases, and Software Engineering

 ## 💻 Skills